gabopedrosa/gabopedrosa/README.md

 ## ⭐️ Working now

-- I am currently working as a **FullStack Developer** in Diamond Solutions - T.I.
+- I am currently working as a **FullStack Developer** at Diamond Solutions - T.I.